10 Best Nationwide Credit Unions

 Aside from the membership requirements, your money management experience at a credit union will be somewhat similar to that of a traditional or online bank.
 You’ll have many of the same account options and ways to manage your money.

-The biggest difference is that you might find better rates for checking and savings accounts in addition to friendlier customer service representatives.
+The biggest difference is that you might find better rates for checking and savings accounts and friendlier customer service representatives.
 That said, these perks can come at a higher initial price.

-Make sure to consider all of the fees before jumping into a credit union membership.
-You’ll want to verify that any added upfront costs will be worth it in the long run.
+Before joining a credit union, consider all of the fees.
+Verify that any added upfront costs will be worth it in the long run.